Spotify Technology S.A. (SPOT) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a 4.55% gain in the last 1 month and extending the period to 3 months gives it a -16.18%, and is -2.31% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.35% over the week and 4.93% over the month.
+The stock witnessed a -0.16% gain in the last 1 month and extending the period to 3 months gives it a -17.52%, and is 0.13% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.27% over the week and 4.62% over the month.

 Spotify Technology S.A.
 (SPOT) Analyst Forecasts